 So how exactly do two people pay off $180,000 in student loan debt?
 We have big plans and we can’t wait to share them with you.
 You have heard Rob’s story and my story.
 Next time around we will share OUR story for the future.

 Need some help tracking your own debt-free journey?
-I made a free customizable chart that you can use to track your progress.
-Click the image below to download it!
+I made a free customizable chart that you can use to track your progress – just enter your email below and it will be sent right to your inbox.

 Update: We Are Debt Free!